 The University of Auckland has a wide range of scholarships and awards available.
-There are also scholarships available only to Faculty of Education and Social Work students, including the Start Smart Scholarships, the Sue Caswell Scholarship and the William and Betty Bell Scholarship.
-For detailed information, visit
+There are also scholarships available only to Faculty of Education and Social Work students, including the Start Smart Scholarships, the Sue Caswell Scholarship and the William and Betty Bell Scholarship. www.education.auckland.ac.nz/scholarships-and-awards